zhenxingjian/Partial_Distance_Correlation/README.md

 *Quantitive measurement (distance correlation between residual and attribute of interest)*

+Table 3.
 DC between residual attributes (R) and attributes of interest, if we use the ground truth CLIP labeled data to measure the attribute of interest.
+Range from 0 to 1, and smaller is better.

 | age vs R. | gender vs R. | ethnicity vs R. | hair color vs R. | beard vs R. | glasses vs R |
 |:---:|:---:|:---:|:---:|:---:|:---:|
 | 0.0329 | 0.0180 | 0.0222 | 0.0242 | 0.0219 | 0.0255 |

+Table 4.
 DC between residual attributes (R) and attributes of interest, if we use in-model classifier to classify the attribute of interest.
+Range from 0 to 1, and smaller is better.

 | age vs R. | gender vs R. | ethnicity vs R. | hair color vs R. | beard vs R. | glasses vs R |
 |:---:|:---:|:---:|:---:|:---:|:---:|